Opera Singer

 Is opera competitive?
 Are there a lot of politics when it comes to choosing leads, or does the best voice usually win out?

-Asked by Seth about 12 years ago
+Asked by Seth over 12 years ago

 It's very competitive, especially in America as there are not many houses in the States.
 There are a lot of politics in opera, like in everything.
 But it's sometimes efficient to go with someone you trust or know or who has a following that will sell tickets, so I can't judge it too much.
 You just have to be prepared for the moment when someone takes a chance on you.
 More often than not, it's dependendability over politics.
 I've sung with people who just knock my socks off, and I am so happy to recommend them for gigs because recommending great pros makes me look even better.
 But then others will come unprepared for a gig and people remember that, too.